County Kerry Ireland · Co. Kerry · Fenit Save · Share

 Little Samphire Island

 The white tower out in the bay was built in 1854 to mark the deepwater channel into Fenit.
 A keeper and his family lived on the rock for a century, raising children between supply boats.
 It was automated in 1954 and they all came ashore.
 The light still flashes every five seconds.
-The rock is two acres, the tower is fifteen metres, and on a calm day you can kayak around it in twenty minutes.
+The rock is two acres, the tower is twelve metres, and on a calm day you can kayak around it in twenty minutes.

 Tralee Bay shellfish